Crock Pot Maid Rites (Iowa Loose Meat Sandwiches)

 Brown Sugar

-The brown sugar works with the vinegar to create balance.
-A little sweet, a little acid, a lot of savory — that combination is what makes food taste complex instead of one-note.
+Combines with the vinegar to create balance.
+Some sweet, some acid, and a lot of savory is what makes food taste complex instead of one-note.
+Don't swap with white sugar — the molasses in brown sugar adds a subtle depth white sugar lacks.

 Worcestershire and Soy Sauce